imakk913/clinical-trial-analyzer/README.md

 WHERE adverse_event = 1 AND completed_trial = 0
 ORDER BY age DESC
 ```
-Demonstrates: WHERE clause, multiple conditions, ORDER BY DESC
+Demonstrates: WHERE with multiple conditions, ORDER BY DESC

-**Query 4: Site Performance Ranking with Case Statements**
+**Query 4: Site Performance Ranking with Letter Grades**
 ```sql
 SELECT trial_site, COUNT(*) as total, SUM(completed_trial) as completed,
        ROUND(100.0 * SUM(completed_trial) / COUNT(*), 2) as completion_pct,